Understanding Paid Search Advertising

 Paid search advertising, with its pay per click pricing, has become a standard promotional tool for most marketers because you only pay when you get a result.
 Paid search advertising is advertising that shows up with on-line search results.
 Almost all search engines such as Google, Yahoo, MSN, AOL and the like, allow you to deliver a keyword triggered advertisement.
 The advertiser bids for placement with selected keywords.
 The higher your bid, the higher your placement on the search result page.

 Generally, paid search advertisements are:

-- Trackable.
-The search engine company will allow you to run reports on your advertisements so you can see how each advert is performing.
-You can review the number of clicks, the cost per click and in come cases, the return on investment (ROI).
+- Track-able.
+The search engine company will allow you to run reports on your advertisements, so you can see how each advert is performing.
+You can review the number of clicks, the cost per click and in some cases, the return on investment (ROI).

 Paid search advertising— Pros:

-Easy to track and optimize.
+- Easy to track and optimise.
 The huge benefit of any pat per click advertising is your ability to track results in almost real-time.
-This means you can optimize your campaign in almost real-time.
+This means you can optimise your campaign in almost real-time.
 With print or broadcast campaigns you often have to advertise for many months to learn anything about the effectiveness of the campaign.

 - Easy to fund.
 Adverts are usually funded by credit card.
 You typically auto-pay or pre-pay.
 You can usually set a maximum budget and a maximum cost per click for your various adverts.